-Being a tropical island, the majority of activities are marine oriented.
+Being an island, many of activities are, understandably, marine oriented.
 There are many other activities related to the history, culture and life on Zanzibar.

 A word of warning, there are many “touts” in Stone Town and “beach boys” at beach locations offering a range of activities/excursions.
 Many are quite legitimate and sell excursions, etc. through licenced providers, however, some are less legitimate.
 This is common in holiday destinations throughout the world.
 You need to assess the legitimacy of people, and certainly do not part with any money before the excursion is complete – not even a deposit.